 Class price: $175, not including lodging

 This is a crazy low price!
 There will be other retreats in the future, but not at this low rate.
-I’m offering this as a one-time-only price, because I want people to see how amazing Loloma Lodge is and to test out a few things.
+I’m offering this as a one-time-only price, because I want people to see how amazing Loloma Lodge is and to just share some fun.
 One thing is for sure – it will be an amazing weekend, and there will be more retreats in our future together!

 To register, email me at firstname.lastname@example.org or reach out to me on social media.
 Payment can accepted through Paypal, or the Cash app, if you have that, or the regular ol’ check.
 Registration will close on July 8th, so that I can properly prepare for our amazing weekend!
 BUT – don’t wait until that time, because this class (and the awesome lodging) will fill up way before that!

 *UPDATE May 26, 2017: Lodging is already filling up!
 I’ve booked my cabin and you need to do the same!
 If you can’t get a private cabin, other options are sharing a cabin with someone, camping ($35 per night, in a tent or a trailer), booking a cabin at another lodge down the road (there are a few, Belknap being one of them), or you can drive in each day, if you don’t want to stay the weekend.

 *email Loloma, if you are interested in overnight lodging/camping.
 That’s what I will be doing!
 I want to immerse myself in that beautiful environment!
 Be sure to tell them that you are signing up for my class – there may be a small discount 🙂 They have the cutest little cabins on the property – consider sharing a cabin with another student – who knows, you may just end up with a new friend!